Gametrics/standards/grc.md

 Note that all fields and attributes are **REQUIRED** unless otherwise stated.

 ## Length
 A valid GRC string **MUST NOT** exceed 1024 characters *before* encoding/compression.
-If a given code would be above this limit after adding a repair record, the creator of the code **SHOULD** use their best judgment to remove old or less-important records.
+If a given code would be above this limit after adding a repair record, the creator of the code **SHOULD** use their best judgment to remove old or less-important records, paying special attention to any attributes in the `damage` fields that may no longer apply as a result of maintenance undertaken.

 ## Encoding {#encoding}
 A GRC string **MAY** be compressed for inclusion in tweets, QR codes, etc.